Time dependent quantum scattering theory on complete manifolds with a corner of codimension 2: Asymptotic clustering: a time dependent approach

-where $V_i \in C^\infty(\R^2)$, $V_i$ depends only of the variable $u_i$ and is compactly supported in this variable.
-Our Graf-Yafaev functions are constructed in analogy to the Graf--Yafaev functions of these Schr\"odinger operators following \cite{HS1}, \cite{HS2} and \cite{Y1}.
-In this section we omit the proofs, because we consider that the analogy is direct once the Graf--Yafaev functions are constructed.
+Consider the Schr\"odinger operators $\sum_{i=1}^2 \left(-\parcial{^2}{u^2_i} +V_i\right)$ acting on $L^2(\R^2)$ where $V_i \in C^\infty(\R^2)$, $V_i$ depends only of the variable $u_i$ and is compactly supported in this variable.
+Our Graf-Yafaev functions are constructed in analogy to the Graf--Yafaev functions associated to these Schr\"odinger operators following~\cite{HS1},~\cite{HS2} and~\cite{Y1}.
+In this section we will omit some proofs, because we consider that the analogy is direct once the Graf--Yafaev functions are constructed.